 Since our humble beginnings, Rock Springs 4-H Center with the support of dedicated supporters and donors has grown to the 735 acre property it is today nestled quietly in the scenic Flint Hills of Kansas.

-Thousands of 4-H members join us at 4-H Camp every summer to experience traditional summer camp, while also engaging in learning-by-doing in programs that are related to STEM, Environmental Education, Leadership Development, Horses and more.
-Our many other guests, from family reunions to government agencies, visit us to unplug and unwind.
+Thousands of 4-H members join us at 4-H Camp every summer to experience traditional summer camp, while also engaging in learning-by-doing in programs that are related to Conservation Education, Leadership Development, Shooting Sports, Equine and more.
+We have many other guests visit us, from family reunions to government agencies, visit us to unplug and unwind.
 We provide a wonderful experience, where you can let nature be your teacher.

 4‑H is a Community